TongyanXu/pyqttable/README.md

 ```

 ### Column.Sort
+Sorting is triggered by right click on headers
 Variable sort_lt should be a function with same signature as \_\_lt\_\_
 When sort_lt is defined, sorting action will based on sort_lt instead of default \_\_lt\_\_